 - You who have previously tested positive for Covid-19 or been confirmed to have antibodies in the last six months are exempt from the rules.

-If you have met with someone who has a confirmed Covid-19 infection
+If you have met someone with Covid-19 and you have symptoms

-- If you do not experience symptoms, you must still be aware that you could be infected.
-Avoid close contact with other people for the first while.
+- You should avoid close contact with other people during the incubation period.
 If possible, you should work from home.

 If a child of pre-school age develops symptoms